keu/docs/software/registry-backend.md

 ## AWS S3

-If you're running Astronomer Software on AWS EKS, we'd recommend AWS S3 as a registry backend solution.
-Read below for guidelines.
+If you're running Astronomer Software on the Amazon Elastic Kubernetes Service (EKS), Astronomer recommends using AWS S3 as a registry backend solution.

-To read more about the AWS S3 storage driver, [go here](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/s3.md).
+To read more about the AWS S3 storage driver, [S3 storage driver](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/s3.md).

 ### Prerequisites